Morven Mitchell

 Knowledge Underpinning First Aid Procedures and Basic Life Support

-In my role I am also involved in teaching and facilitating Field Sessions for our students covering a variety of topics other than the ones I have already mentioned.
+In my role I am also involved in teaching and facilitating Field Sessions for our students covering a variety of subjects.

 This role requires you to be knowledgeable in all aspects of Nursing and have the ability to adapt to various different topics as required.
-I have also taught on other programmes such as the RNDA programme where there are less students so that has given me the experience of teaching large groups in the BSc Nursing 400 + and then the RNDA and 2012 BSc Programme where the numbers have been 25 students.
-This has provided me with very diferent teaching skills and I have found that very beneficial.
+I have also taught on other programmes such as the RNDA programme where there are less students – this has given me the experience of teaching large groups in the BSc Nursing Programme 400 + and then the RNDA and 2012 BSc Programme where the numbers are much lower (20-25 students).
+This has allowed me to develop and enhance my teaching skills.

-I am Verbal Assessment Lead – this project was given to me after I had been at Edge Hill for three months and having never done something like this before I found it quite daunting at first however, with some support from some senior colleagues it has become a very successful assessment with high pass rate.
+I am Verbal Assessment Lead – with some support from some senior colleagues it has become a very successful assessment with high pass rate.
 I have also recieved great feedback from the students, staff and external examiners.

-I am a Personal Tutor this is an extremely challeging role due to the number of students we have in our Nursing Programme cohorts you often have a large number of Personal Students assigned to you compared to other disciplines.
-Although it is often rewarding it can also be very harrowing and draining.
-It does take up a lot of your time due to the numbers and their complex issues.
+I am a Personal Tutor this is an extremely challeging and rewarding role due to the number of students we have in our Nursing Programme cohorts you often have a large number of Personal Students assigned to you compared to other disciplines.

 I am an Academic Assessor for Year 3 this is a very pressured role at this point as you are signing off students and stating that they are competent and ready to apply for their PIN.
-It requires thorough attention to detail when reviewing their PAD/PARE Documents and often there is a very tight turnaround to get these signed off- which puts a lot of pressure on the Academic Assessor.
+It requires thorough attention to detail when reviewing their PAD/PARE Documents.

-I am Co-Lead for the Coaching Strategy for the Nursing Department- this involves introducing staff or refreshing staff who are already aware of the tools that can be used in coaching conversations.
-We have already run these sessions and now we are looking to embed some coaching conversation into the timetabled PT sessions.
-We have built some pre-prepared sessions for the PT’s to use and we will provide support/training as required before they deliver the session to the students.
+I am Co-Lead for the Coaching Strategy for the Nursing Department- this involves introducing / providing a refresher for staff who are already use coaching conversations in their role.
+We are looking to embed some coaching conversation into the timetabled PT sessions and we have built some pre-prepared sessions to support the PTs.
 We have also created a Teams tile/repository so that staff can find resources for coaching more easily.
-HR have kindly allowed us to use their resources which includes courses and traing that staff can do online- this has all been added to the tile.
-We will also incude other useful information and posts- we will be launching this very soon.